nextflow-io/nextflow/docs/operator.rst

 Field       Description
 =========== ============================
-by          Defines the number of *reads* in each `chunk` (default: ``1``) pe          When ``true`` splits paired-end read files, therefore items emitted by the source channel must be tuples in which at least two elements are the read-pair files to be splitted. limit       Limits the number of retrieved *reads* for each file to the specified value. record      Parse each entry in the FASTQ file as record objects (see following table for accepted values) charset     Parse the content by using the specified charset e.g. ``UTF-8``
+by          Defines the number of *reads* in each `chunk` (default: ``1``) pe          When ``true`` splits paired-end read files, therefore items emitted by the source channel must be tuples in which at least two elements are the read-pair files to be split. limit       Limits the number of retrieved *reads* for each file to the specified value. record      Parse each entry in the FASTQ file as record objects (see following table for accepted values) charset     Parse the content by using the specified charset e.g. ``UTF-8``